cueball05/FOREX_ETL/README.md

 # FOREX_ETL

-An ETL pipeline using Docker and Airflow to extract foreign exchange rates and place them into a CSV file.
+An ETL pipeline using Docker and Airflow that makes a call to an API endpoint and extracts foreign exchange rates and places them into a CSV file.

 The DAG file `ping.py` contains 5 DAGS that will perform the ETL process.